Disappearance of Immaculate Basil: Disappearance

-The events leading up to her disappearance are not entirely known, but she was seen at a house party on the Tachie Reserve before she left with a man named Victor and her cousin Keith shortly after midnight.
+The events leading up to Basil's disappearance are not all known, but she was seen at a house party on the Tachie Reserve before she left with a man named Victor and her cousin Keith shortly after midnight.
 It is not substantiated, but it was reported that she attempted to hitchhike alone after the truck that she was in got into an accident.

 Basil was not driving a vehicle at the time of her disappearance.
-Uncharacteristically for her for an overnight trip, she did not bring her makeup bag or an extra set of clothes, and didn't own a cell phone.
+Uncharacteristically for her for an overnight trip, she did not bring her makeup bag or an extra set of clothes, and she did not own a cell phone.
 She was reported to have been wearing grey yoga (capri) pants, white shoes, and a black hoodie with a maple leaf on the front.
 She also had a dark blue iPod Shuffle with white earphones on her when she went missing.
 None of the items that went missing with Mackie were ever found.

 Basil attended a house party on Thursday, June 13, 2013, in Tachie.
 It is not public knowledge who also was at the party that night, or how many people were there, but Vanessa Joseph believes that it was mostly Basil's cousins.
 One cousin Keith, and a man named Victor, who was known to Vanessa, were also there.
 The party was at a house that was a 20-minute walk from Basil's house.

 Large portions of Mackie's timeline the night that she went missing are not public knowledge.
 She was alone for much of the night and after midnight, she left with Victor and her cousin Keith, who haven't made public what happened.